Bequests and Planned Giving

 Unrestricted: The most useful type of bequest is unrestricted, allowing the funds to be allocated by Trinity wherever the need is greatest.

 Restricted: You may designate your bequest to support a special program or purpose that reflects your interests (for example: student scholarships, faculty research and development, or library acquisitions).
 We encourage you to discuss a restriction with Trinity development staff to be sure that it can be accommodated.

-To discuss making a bequest to Trinity or for assistance in drafting language, please contact contact Kathleen Zeifang, Director of Major Gifts and Planned Giving at 202-884-9705 or by email at firstname.lastname@example.org.
-You may also contact the Development Office at 202-884-9720, or email@example.com.
+To discuss making a Bequest or Planned Gift to Trinity or for assistance in drafting language, please contact Kathleen Zeifang, Director of Major Gifts and Planned Giving at 202-884-9705 or by email at firstname.lastname@example.org.
+You may also contact the Development Office at 202-884-9720, or by email at email@example.com.
 Trinity does not provide any legal or tax advice, and we encourage you to seek independent professional counsel when making bequests and planned giving arrangements.